mberhault/go-sct/README.md

 - if the SCT is not included in the tree but its timestamp is before `Maximum Merge Delay`, the check passes
 - no configuration is currently possible
 - the set of dependencies is massive, pulling a large portion of [certificate-transparency-go](https://github.com/google/certificate-transparency-go) and its dependencies.
-- expect severely increase latency, no optimization or caching has been done
+- expect severely increased latency, no optimization or caching has been done